carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5.md

 -The `-o` flag gives the name of the output file you want.

 #### 9. Index the reference with samtools
 In order to visualize your mapping, you have to **index your reference**.
 Yes, again.
 This time with samtools instead of bowtie2.
 (NOTE: you only need to do this step if you're going to visualize your mapping, as we're about to do now.
-In the future, if you don't intend to visualize, then you don't need to bother with this step.)
+In the future, if you don't intend to visualize your mapping, then you don't need to bother with this step.)

 ```
 samtools faidx toy_dataset_contig_for_mapping.fasta